Prices for 2019

 Evening meals.
 Some of the guest houses we book can provide evening meals, otherwise they are available in local inns/hotels/restaurants along the routes.
 (Bar meals from about £10-20 per person).
 Scottish cuisine is generally very good, with many locally-produced ingredients on the menu.

 Entrance fees for castles, distilleries etc., optional cycle hire, water-sports etc. Entrance fees for castles and distillery tours typically cost about £8 (but some are free), bike hire about £20-25 per day & white-water rafting from about £45 per trip (all prices per person).

 Transport fares.
-We leave you to arrange your flights and transport to the start of the trip (but we can provide advise on public transport so you can find your way to the first B&B from your arrival airport).
+We leave you to arrange your flights and transport to the start of the trip (but we can provide advice on public transport so you can find your way to the first B&B from your arrival airport).
 If you prefer, we can arrange for you to be met on arrival at airports and transferred to your first accommodation by chauffeur.

 Advantages of an independent holiday

 With independent holidays, you choose when to travel and how long to take as extra days can be added to all of the routes.
 The peak holiday times in Scotland are July & August but if you can, we recommend you come before or after this period.
 The flowers and birds are most prolific during May and June and the autumn colours in September can be magnificent.
 The West Highland Way is very busy in May / early June so please book well in advance if you wish to walk the route at this time.
-10 months in advance is a good item if you want to walk the West Highland Way in May / early June.
+10 months in advance is a good time if you want to walk the West Highland Way in May / early June.
 See the weather & seasons page for more information on when to come to Scotland.

 Our holidays are suitable for couples, friends, families and groups, but unfortunately, for safety reasons we cannot arrange certain routes for solo walkers, as even the most experienced walker can twist an ankle in an isolated spot.
 Bring a friend!
 Most routes can be arranged for groups of up to 12 people if booked well in advance.
 Contact us for more information.